 Dr. Anna Cabeca has worked with women for over 20 years (she no longer works with private patients) and is the creator of the highly popular vaginal rejuvenation cream, Julva (our Hormones Balance community loves it) and Mighty Maca—a wonderful and gentle pick-me-up maca blend I often drink in the afternoon.

 Dr. Tassone is one of the very few colleagues who still takes one-on-one patients.
 If you need a consult, especially pertaining to bioidentical hormone usage, I highly recommend consulting with him (he’s Austin, Texas-based but offers Skype calls).
 In my experience, talented, and popular practitioners stop taking patients at some point.
 I, therefore, recommend reaching out to him sooner than later.
-You can book a consult with him here.
+You can reach out to him here.

 In part 1 of the Progesterone Series, “Topical Progesterone – When, Why, and How – Part 1”, I covered the basics of using progesterone—how it can help, who would benefit the most, how to pick the cleanest product, the product I use (ProgestPure Cream), when to use it, and how to dose.